Relativistic mass and modern physics: Mass, cocycles, and central extensions

 Suppose the representation $\zeta$ of $\Gamma$ can be extended to the representation $\omega$ of the whole group $G$.
 Then we will have

 and

 with $\phi(q)=\omega(g_q)$ and $\chi(g)=\omega(g)$.
 Therefore, $\alpha$ and $\tilde\alpha$ are equivalent.

-However, if the representation $\zeta$ can not be extended on $G$, then $\tilde\alpha(g;q)$ and $\alpha(g;q)$ gauge functions are essentially different (not equivalent).
+However, if the representation $\zeta$ cannot be extended on $G$, then the gauge functions $\tilde\alpha(g;q)$ and $\alpha(g;q)$ are essentially different (not equivalent).

 In fact, formula (\ref{eq30}) makes it possible to explicitly construct all different gauge functions related to the symmetry group $G$.
-All what is needed is to find all non-trivial two-cocycles of $G$ and all non-trivial one-dimensional representations of the stabilizer subgroup $\Gamma$ which can not be extended on $G$ \cite{28}.
+All that is needed is to find all nontrivial 2-cocycles of $G$ and all nontrivial one-dimensional representations of the stabilizer subgroup $\Gamma$ that cannot be extended on $G$ \cite{28}.

 In relativistic classical mechanics, the symmetry group $G$ is the Poincar\'{e} group and the stabilizer subgroup $\Gamma$ is the (homogeneous) Lorentz group.
-However, the Poincar\'{e} group has no non-trivial two-cocycles \cite{31,32} and the Lorentz group has no non-trivial one-dimensional representations.
-Therefore, all gauge functions, related to the Poincar\'{e} group are equivalent to zero and we conclude that it was quite safe for Landau and Lifshitz to assume strictly invariant relativistic action integral.
+However, the Poincar\'{e} group has no nontrivial 2-cocycles \cite{31,32} and the Lorentz group has no nontrivial one-dimensional representations.
+Therefore, all gauge functions related to the Poincar\'{e} group are equivalent to zero and we conclude that it was quite safe for Landau and Lifshitz to assume a strictly invariant relativistic action integral.

-In non-relativistic case matters are somewhat more complicated.
-Now $G$ is the Galilei group with elements $g=(\tau,\vec{a},\vec{v},R)$ and it acts on the space-time points $q=(t,\vec{r})$ as follows
+In the nonrelativistic case, matters are somewhat more complicated.
+Now $G$ is the Galilei group with elements